infiniteopt/InfiniteOpt.jl/docs/src/install.md

 version of `InfiniteOpt`.
 Therefore, the package manager downgrades `InfiniteOpt` to an earlier version!

-Thus, please Pay careful attention to the output of the package manager when adding new packages, especially when you see a package being downgraded!
+Thus, please pay careful attention to the output of the package manager when adding new packages, especially when you see a package being downgraded!